PeterVinter/Manage_linux_docker_containers/README.md

 ./docker_safe_shutdown.sh
 ```

-## Configuration
+## ⚙️ Configuration

-The scripts can be configured by modifying the following variables in the respective scripts:
+The scripts can be configured by modifying the following variables:

 - `TIMEOUT`: Maximum time to wait for container shutdown
 - `LOG_FILE`: Location of log files
 - `CONTAINER_LIST`: List of containers to manage

-## Logging
+## 📊 Logging

 Logs are stored in:
 - `startup_logs.txt`: Container startup logs